 Smoking is prohibited within all Residence Life facilities.
 This includes the use of pipes, cigarettes, hookahs, e-cigarettes, vape pens, and like items.
 Residents found to have violated this policy will be referred to Student Conduct.
 Outdoor smoking is permitted in designated smoking areas.

 Students are not allowed to tamper with fire detection/suppression devices.
-Any unauthorized tampering with fire detection/suppression devices will result in disciplinary action and a fine of \$250.
+Any unauthorized tampering will result in disciplinary action and a \$250 fine.

 Hall Sports